facebook/create-react-app/packages/react-scripts/template/README.md

 For more information see [Add Firebase to your JavaScript Project](https://firebase.google.com/docs/web/setup).

+For more information on getting Firebase to work with React Router and client-side routing, see [this answer by the Firebase team](https://groups.google.com/d/msg/firebase-talk/ZoxVFZfi46Y/gil9SxCGAgAJ).

 ### GitHub Pages

 >Note: this feature is available with `react-scripts@0.2.0` and higher.